 One tool that has gained increasing popularity is the digital catalog.
-In fact, 55% of European shoppers use digital catalogs at least a few times a month!
+In fact, 55% of European shoppers use digital catalogues at least a few times a month!

-So, whether you're a seasoned catalog marketer or just getting started, it’s important to understand what a digital catalog is and how it can benefit your business.
+So, whether you're a seasoned catalogue marketer or just getting started, it’s important to understand what a digital catalogue is and how it can benefit your business.

 In this blog post, we'll explore exactly that.

 - Digital catalogue?

 - Online magazine?